analyticsinmotion/DMARCParser.jl/README.md

 </div>
 <!-- badges: end -->

-## What is DMARC.jl?
+## What is DMARCParser.jl?
-DMARC.jl is a specialized Julia package designed to processes DMARC aggregate reports, typically in XML format, transforming them into a more human-readable and interpretable format.
+`DMARCParser.jl` is a specialized Julia package designed to processes DMARC aggregate reports, typically in XML format, transforming them into a more human-readable and interpretable format.
 This transformation allows users to efficiently analyze and gain valuable insights into their domain's email activity, ultimately helping them take proactive steps to ensure email security and prevent malicious activities.

 <br />

 ## Functions available in DMARC.jl
-The following table provides an overview of the functions that can be used in DMARC.jl.
+The following table provides an overview of the functions that can be used in DMARCParser.jl.

 | Function  | Description |
 | ------------- | ------------- |